Mitsubishi G4M: Operational history

 In its first year of combat the G4M was a success.
 They bombed the U.S. Army air base Clark Field, Philippines, on 8 December 1941.
 The G4M was instrumental in sinking HMS Prince of Wales and HMS Repulse two days later.
 Nine G4Ms participated in the long-range bombing raid of Katherine, Northern Territory, on 22 March 1942 (the deepest inland attack on Australian territory during the war at over 200 miles from the coast).
 Against weak fighter opposition the G4M attacked targets ranging as far as the Aleutians to Australia using its long range, the drawbacks of no self-sealing fuel tanks and armor not presenting themselves as problems at this point.

-The G4M's most notable use as a torpedo bomber was in the sinking of Prince of Wales and Repulse off the eastern coast of Malaya on 10 December 1941.
+The G4M's most notable use as a torpedo bomber was in the sinking of Prince of Wales and Repulse of Force Z off the eastern coast of Malaya on 10 December 1941.
 The G4Ms attacked along with older Mitsubishi G3M "Nell" bombers, which made high-level bombing runs.
 Prince of Wales and Repulse were the first two capital ships to be sunk exclusively by air attacks during a war, while in open waters.
 The bomber crews were from the Kanoya Air Group (later 751 Ku), Genzan Air Group (later 753 Ku), and the Mihoro Air Group (later 701 Ku), trained in torpedo attacks at an altitude of less than 10 m, and in long-range over-ocean navigation, so they could attack naval targets moving quickly at sea.
+The Japanese bombers lost 4 of their number to the ships' anti-aircraft fire.
+There were no British fighters defending Force Z, since Flight Lieutenant Tim Vigors No. 453 Squadron RAAF, which was to provide air cover for Force Z, was not kept informed of the ships' position, and a radio request for air cover was only sent from Repulse an hour after the Japanese attack began.